 Dear Ice Cream Binge

 Writing these letters can take more time in the beginning but definitely worth it.
-See it as exercising your discrimination muscle.
+See it as exercising your discernment muscle.
 It gets worked in this writing exercise and you tend to notice takers more in your every day life because of it.
 This was the case for me, resulting in the list of takers shrinking down over time because I spotted them more quickly, avoiding them making a home in my life in the first place.

 When having emptied myself on paper and left with nothing else to say, I get out a stainless steel bowl that I found at a thrift shop.
 I place the letters in it, offer it up to the great and good cosmic force behind all of life, get a match and light em up!
 You can choose to offer it up to whatever feels right to you, just know that in lighting them up in flames the heavy emotion in those letters is being taken away.